Covid 19 coronavirus: Restaurants, bars to reopen, 100-person limit for gatherings

 Staggered start times and working from home should still be a part of the mix, she said, and each business could work out their best practices.

-The first was seated - ensure only capacity for how many could be seated to prevent congestion.
+Seated - only have capacity for how many could be seated to prevent congestion.

-Then separation.
-There now had to be space between people and tables while each table must have a single server, she said.
+Separation - there now had to be space between people and tables and each table must have a single server.

-There would also only be table service rather than people gathering at the counter.
+Service - only table service was allowed to prevent people gathering at the counter.

-Customer contact outside venues, in queues for instance, would have to be controlled or businesses risked losing their ability to stay open.
+Customer contact outside venues, in queues for instance, would have to be controlled or businesses risked not being able to stay open.

 Food should be prepared carefully at larger gatherings and served individually and not from a buffet.

-As for having friends and family over to your home, she urged people play it safe, keep surfaces clean, washing hands, and keeping the numbers low yo you can practice safe distancing.
+As for having friends and family to visit, she urged people play it safe, keep surfaces clean, washing hands and keeping the numbers low to practise safe distancing.

 Public venues, including museums, food courts and markets, could also reopen again.

-However, there would be restrictions in place including the requirement to keep groups of attendees 1 metre apart.
+However, there would be restrictions in place including the requirement to keep groups of people 1m apart.

 This could require limiting the number of people inside at once.